 How to manage your employee benefits effectively

-Depending on the type of organization you’re in, employee benefits can vary.
-But regardless of the different types of benefits, employers must understand how benefits are structured.
+Employee benefits can vary depending on the type of organization you’re in.
+But regardless of the different kinds of benefits, employers must understand how benefits are structured.

 Employers have two ways to structure employee benefits, including: